A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Introduction

-In this paper, we propose a hybrid GNN model, which combines the two methods of constructing graph connections, to enhance the detection of depression.
-The hybrid GNN comprises a Common Graph Neural Network (CGNN) branch and an Individualized Graph Neural Network (IGNN) branch.
-The CGNN employs a fixed graph connection and the IGNN adaptively builds graph connections according to different input instances.
-These two branches complement each other, compensating for their respective shortcomings.
-The CGNN captures common depression-related abnormal patterns for robust performance of detection, while IGNN is responsible for addressing the individual differences that CGNN overlooks.
-More than that, when the capture of individualized patterns is obscured by noise, CGNN could provide a reliable baseline for depression detection.
-As discussed, individualized hierarchical information serves as a key characteristic for depression detection.
-To provide our model with this significant information, we embed a graph pooling and unpooling module (GPUM) into IGNN.
-The graph pooling operation automatically aggregates EEG channels into brain regions and captures the individualized hierarchical information.
-The unpooling operation in the module helps to integrate the hierarchical information with the original features captured by IGNN.
+In this paper, we propose a Hybrid GNN (HybGNN) model that combines two graph construction methods to improve depression detection.
+The HybGNN consists of two branches: a Common Graph Neural Network (CGNN) branch, which constructs a common graph using common graph connections, and an Individualized Graph Neural Network (IGNN) branch, which builds individualized graphs by adaptively generating graph connections based on input instances.
+These two branches complement each other: the CGNN captures common depression-related patterns for robust detection, while the IGNN addresses individual differences that CGNN overlooks.
+Additionally, when individualized patterns are obscured by noise, the CGNN provides a reliable baseline for depression detection.
+Moreover, to equip our model with task-relevant hierarchical information, we embed a Cross-Branch Hierarchical Information Extractor (CB-HIE) into HybGNN.
+In CB-HIE, Gated Adaptive Graph Pooling (GAGP) is proposed, which partitions channel-level graph into region-level graph.
+The GAGP is performed based on the combination of informative IGNN features and robust CGNN features.
+In GAGP, CGNN features act as gating inputs, and through the gating mechanism, CGNN features regulate the selection of information in IGNN features, effectively controlling the node partitioning and reducing the impact of pseudo-connections and noise.
+Furthermore, we conduct extensive experiments on two publicly available datasets, MODMA and HUSM.
+The results of these experiments validate the effectiveness of our model.

-Overall, the main contributions of the work are summarized as follows: \begin{itemize} \item [-] We propose a hybrid GNN for EEG-based depression detection, which includes CGNN and IGNN, to capture common depression-related patterns and tackle individual differences simultaneously. \item [-] We integrate a Graph Pooling and Unpooling Module (GPUM) with IGNN to extract individualized hierarchical information. \item [-] We conduct extensive experiments on two public datasets, namely MODMA and HUSM.
-The experimental results confirm the effectiveness of our model. \end{itemize}